zachdrummond/password-generator/README.md

 -Created a function for the for loops to make the program faster -Created a function to select a random array
--Created way to select a random element in the array
+-Created way to select a random element in the array -Created an object out of the variables
+-Recreated code using

 # 03 JavaScript: Password Generator